MonoGame/Starter-Kit-3D-Platformer/README.md

 First install the required [extension](https://marketplace.visualstudio.com/items?itemName=JacquesLucke.blender-development).

-The run Cmd+Shift+P, `Blender: Start` to start blender and attach the debugger.
+The run Ctrl+Shift+P (Cmd+Shift+P on Mac), `Blender: Start` to start blender and attach the debugger.
 Note: You will be asked for the path to Blender.

 Then open the `ExportScript.py` in VSCode and place a breakpoint.
-Then run Cmd+Shift+P,`Blender: Run Script`.
+Then run Ctrl+Shift+P,`Blender: Run Script`.
 You will now be debugging the script.

 ## Ideas for Improvements